×

 steak

 The primary concern is that eating a high-protein diet is that it may decrease bone health and damage kidneys.
-There is no clear linking between higher protein intake and renal diseases in healthy people.
-Some researchers show that there is a link between the individuals with the pre-existent renal disease.
+There is no clear link between higher protein intake and renal diseases in healthy people.
+Some researchers show that there is a link between individuals with pre-existent renal disease.

 osteoporosis

-Also linking high-protein to osteoporosis is a misconception, and recent studies demonstrate that dietary protein is actually good for healthy bones.
-Relatively high protein intake, including animal sources, increase mineral mass and reduce the osteoporotic fractures.
+Also, linking high-protein to osteoporosis is a misconception, and recent studies demonstrate that dietary protein is actually good for healthy bones.
+Relatively high protein intake, including animal sources, increases mineral mass and reduces osteoporotic fractures.
 Studies show that dietary protein works with calcium to improve calcium retention and bone metabolism.

-The best protein sources are grass-fed meats, animal organs, eggs, fish, dairy products (full fat, of course, say no to milk).
-If you are eating those, you might get all the necessary amino acids that your body needs to work properly.
+The best protein sources are grass-fed meats, animal organs, eggs, fish, and dairy products (full fat, of course, say no to milk).
+If you are eating those, you might get all the amino acids your body needs to work properly.

 Top 10 foods that are high in protein and great in a ketogenic diet